Study in Vancouver, British Columbia

 Illustration representing studying costs, featuring symbols like a calculator, stacks of money, and hands exchanging cash, all surrounded by a building resembling a university, books and a diploma scroll.

-How to study in Vancouver
+How to study in Vancouver, British Columbia

 To study in Vancouver, you’ll have to attend a Designated Learning Institute as these are the only universities and colleges allowed to accept international students.
 There is no centralized application system in Canada, rather each institution will have different application processes.
 Before applying directly to each university, you’ll need to make sure that you meet the institution’s academic entry requirements.